List of Indigenous peoples of Taiwan

 Families of Formosan languages before Chinese colonization, per Blust.
 Malayo-Polynesian (red) may lie within Eastern Formosan (purple).

-Note that the white section in the northwest of the country does not indicate a complete absence of aboriginal people from that part of Taiwan.
+The white section in the northwest of the country does not indicate a complete absence of aboriginal people from that part of Taiwan.

 Young residents in the Bunun village of Lona, Taiwan dress up for the traditional Christmas holiday (not an official holiday in Taiwan).

-Traditionally, the Taiwanese indigenous peoples are usually classified into two groups by their places of residence.
-Languages and cultures of aboriginal tribes were recorded by the government of Dutch Formosa, Spanish Formosa and the Qing Empire.